x69420/DoctrineEncryptBundle/Resources/doc/commands.md

 $ php app/console doctrine:encrypt:status
 ```

-This command will return the amount of entities and the amount of properties with the @Encrypted tag for each entity.
+This command will return the amount of entity's and the amount of properties with the @Encrypted tag for each entity.
 The result will look like this:

 ```
 DoctrineEncrypt\Entity\User has 3 properties which are encrypted.
 DoctrineEncrypt\Entity\UserDetail has 13 properties which are encrypted.

-2 entities found which are containing 16 encrypted properties.
+2 entity's found which are containing 16 encrypted properties.
 ```

 ## 2) Encrypt current database